theankushrai/google-drive-clone/README.md

-# 🌐 Google Drive Clone 🚀
+# 🌐 Store Room - A Google Drive Clone 🚀

 A full-stack file storage solution with real-time sync and secure cloud storage

 ---

 ## 📖 Overview

-This project is a **MERN stack** (MongoDB (DynamoDB), Express, React, Node.js) application that replicates core Google Drive functionality.
+This project is a **MERN stack** (MongoDB (DynamoDB), Flask, React) application that replicates core Google Drive functionality.
 It allows users to securely upload, store, manage, and share files with a clean, intuitive interface.
 Built with modern web technologies and best practices in mind.

 ---

 ## ✨ Features

 - 🔐 **Secure Authentication**

   - Email/Password signup & login
   - Google OAuth integration
   - Protected routes and JWT-based sessions

 - ☁️ **File Management**

   - Upload multiple files
   - Preview images and documents
   - Download files with one click